Chapter 2. The next step: HumaReC (2016-2018)1

 The latter notion is an important part of our project, the ability of academic work to “interact with, include, and in fact be something more than just text”.
 This is achieved most notably thanks to the development of a manuscript viewer that corresponds to research needs: it provides a link between images and the text that facilitates reading; it also offers annotations to the images (see chapter 3.1).
 Of course, the manuscript viewer resources have been integrated into blog articles and the web book.

 Videos were also included at several occasions.2 Until recently, oral presentations were part of the academic production of a scholar but these were not published unless they were written down.
 This is now changing to an increasing number of academic content making use of video formats – following the Internet traffic trend which may be 82% dominated by video by 2021.3 At least one of the project videos will be converted into an ‘eTalk’.
-The ‘eTalks’ are an academic publishing tool developed by the Vital-DH@Vital-IT team:
+The ‘eTalks’ are an academic publishing tool developed at the Swiss Institute of Bioinformatics:

 However, the toolset expansion is not only in regards to the diversification of media and thereby the increase in multimodality, but also taking into account the research processes that are naturally involved when research is published.
 What can and should be published before research is complete?
 Should ‘incomplete’ research already be made available?
 Our collaboration with Life scientists has been influential in this context.
 With respect to the replication crisis, the sharing of raw data in repositories is increasing.4 Additionally, the concept of ‘storytelling’ for scientific articles, that tend to ‘embellish’ results, is called into question.
 An editorial in Nature Methods in 2013 posed the question: “Should scientists tell stories?”5 The Sciencematters initiative emerged as an answer to this question, with the motto “Stories can wait.
 Science cannot.”
 The Sciencematters journals – Matters and Matters Select – have the following aim: